 There are three main types of discrimination in the workplace:

 Examples of direct discrimination include refusing to pay people the same salary for performing the same job or only making training available to certain workers.

 This happens when a workplace rule or practice leaves one group of employees at a disadvantage.
 It is only acceptable if the condition is legitimate for the running of the business and there is no more proportionate and less discriminatory way of achieving the desired aim.

-One example could be making all employees come to work clean shaven, which would affect those with certain religious beliefs.
+An example could be making all employees come to work clean-shaven, which would affect those with certain religious beliefs.

 This is when an employee is treated differently or unfairly because they have tried to make a discrimination complaint against the employer in the past.